johnsilb/Project_1/README.md

 __Conclusion:__
 There is a weak positive correlation between the popularity of a tempo, and the popularity of a song.
 Songs based upon popular tempos are marginally more popular on average compared to songs based upon less popular tempos.

+Question 2:
+Is there a correlation between song length and the popularity of a song?

+Analysis:
+The is analysis used the same data set as above.

+The population mean, median and mode is roughly around 3.5 minutes.
+When I ran the r value of the data, there was  an r-value of .018.
+The graph has been truncated at 600 secs/10 minutes because there are few songs that are longer and none of them have very significant popularity numbers.

+__Conclusion__
+There is not correltaion between song length and and populatiry.
+The r-value clear shows that other factors are responsible for popularity of a song.
+Song length is distributed around 3.5 minutes is due to the technology of recording media.
+Before the advent of digital media, radio stations used 78 rpm records and then 45 rpm records which had play times of between 3 and 4 minutes.
+If a song was longer than the play length of the media, then it would not be played on the radio and consequently nobody would be exposed to the song.
+Even with the advent of digital media, average song lengths have maxed out at under 5 minutes in 1992 and has dropped to around 4:50 minutes currently. (source on current song length: https://www.vox.com/2014/8/18/6003271/why-are-songs-3-minutes-long )